Data analytics: Everyone’s talking about it, but what exactly is it?

 Now we have a working definition of data analytics, let’s explore the four main types of data analysis: Descriptive, Diagnostic, Predictive, and Prescriptive.

 Descriptive analytics is a simple, surface-level type of analysis that looks at what has happened in the past.
 The two main techniques used in descriptive analytics are data aggregation and data mining—so, the data analyst first gathers the data and presents it in a summarized format (that’s the aggregation part) and then “mines” the data to discover patterns.
 The data is then presented in a way that can be easily understood by a wide audience (not just data experts).
 It’s important to note that descriptive analytics doesn’t try to explain the historical data or establish cause-and-effect relationships; at this stage, it’s simply a case of determining and describing the “what”.
+Descriptive analytics draws on descriptive statistics, which you can learn about here.

 While descriptive analytics looks at the “what”, diagnostic analytics explores the “why”.
 When running diagnostic analytics, data analysts will first seek to identify anomalies within the data—that is, anything that cannot be explained by the data in front of them.
 For example: If the data shows that there was a sudden drop in sales for the month of March, the data analyst will need to investigate the cause.
 To do this, they’ll embark on what’s known as the discovery phase, identifying any additional data sources that might tell them more about why such anomalies arose.
 Finally, the data analyst will try to uncover causal relationships—for example, looking at any events that may correlate or correspond with the decrease in sales.
 At this stage, data analysts may use probability theory, regression analysis, filtering, and time-series data analytics.